 Northwest Regional Library - Youth Program (Room 135)

 Join us for songs, rhymes, and stories specifically selected for the developmental needs of babies before they start walking.
-Space is limited to 60 participants on a first-come, first-served basis.
+Registration for babies and care giver required.

 For families with babies birth to 18 months.
 Play with your baby and meet new friends during this special play date that promotes social skills, motor skills and helps develop early literacy skills!